Turtlely/history/Yawp chapter 20.md

 	- Men often ignored issues that women faced and did not support womens suffrage
 	- Native americans and other oppressed minorities were ignored

+## Summary
+- People are spurred to reform by the Triangle Shirtwaist Factory fire
+- There are various ways to promote reform:
+	- Muckraking
+	- Novels (Bellamy's Looking Backward)
+	- Literature (Sinclaires The Jungle, Jacob Riis's How the Other Half Lives)
+- Social gospel is the Christian movement that seeks to save society
+	- Dont think this was all roses, they still ignored the plights of women and minorities

 # III) Women's Movements

 Reform created new opportunities for women to begin advocating for change